dfgHiatus/DynamicBoneChainWizard/README.md

 ## Disclaimer
 As the naming conventions for Dynamic Bone vary greatly, I cannot guarantee this Plugin will detect every proper bone.

+Pro Tip: If you start your bone name with <DynBone>, the system will always detect it!

 ## For Developers and Contributers
 If you would like to add the names of dynamic bones to this Plugin, read on!